N-Haitu31/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 2-strchr.c : Write a function that locates a character in a string.

 3-strspn.c : Write a function that gets the length of a prefix substring.

+4-strpbrk.c : Write a function that searches a string for any of a set of bytes.